vcolavin/vplate/README.md

 # Voilerplate
-Boilerplate HTML + CSS stuff I find myself using often.
-Mobile-first, responsive.
+Boilerplate CSS styles stuff I find myself using often.
+Mobile-first and responsive.

 Even if I don't use this actual code for new projects, it's certainly a useful reference.

-index.html includes examples of all styles defined in vplate_styles.css
+index.html includes examples of all styles defined in vplate.css

 Cool things included:
 - a sticky footer that works